This service is named

-scripts service allows writing and running the business logic of an application.
+scripts and allows you to write and run the business logic of your application.

 To see the menu entry Scripts on the portal, you need to have the permission

 If your permission has values like this:

-You can view the resources of a script by double-clicking on the related line on the table displaying the results.
+You can view a script’s resources by double-clicking on the line associated with the script.

 On the left, you have the list of resources and on the right the code editor.

 A resource consists of a name, a type (Groovy, XML, HTML, XSLT, TEXT, TypeScript) and a content.
 By clicking on a resource’s name, you display the content in the code editor.

 To run a script, you need to have the permissions

 You can run a script from the code editor’s tab.
 You will have at your disposal three buttons on the top right of the code editor to manage the script running.

 You can only run a script if all your modifications on the resources have been saved.